arramac/azure-content/articles/documentdb/documentdb-orderby.md

 Like in ANSI-SQL, you can now include an optional Order By clause in SQL statements when querying DocumentDB.
 The clause can include an optional ASC/DESC argument to specify the order in which results must be retrieved.

 ### Ordering using SQL
-For example here's a query to retrieve books in descending order of PublishTimestamp.
+For example here's a query to retrieve books in descending order of their titles.

     SELECT *
     FROM Books
-    ORDER BY Books.PublishTimestamp DESC
+    ORDER BY Books.Title DESC

 ### Ordering using SQL with Filtering
 You can order using any nested property within documents like Books.ShippingDetails.Weight, and you can specify additional filters in the WHERE clause in combination with Order By like in this example: